What is the long-term capital gains tax?

 As we’ve emphasized, your income tax rate is a dominant factor when considering capital gains.
 By waiting to sell profitable investments until you stop working, you could significantly decrease your tax liability, especially if your income is low.
 In some cases, you might owe no taxes at all.

 The same could be true if you retire early, leave your job, or your taxable income drastically changes.
-In essence, you can evaluate your financial situation each year and decide when is the optimal time to sell an investment.
+In essence, you can evaluate your financial situation each year and decide when the optimal time to sell an investment is.

 Use a robo-advisor